MinecraftForge/Documentation/docs/datastorage/capabilities.md

 Attaching Capabilities
 ----------------------

-As mentioned, attaching capabilities to entities and itemstacks can be done through the AttachCapabilityEvent.
+As mentioned, attaching capabilities to entities and itemstacks can be done through the `AttachCapabilityEvent`.
 This event has 3 sub-events, for extra granularity:

 * `AttachCapabilityEvent.Entity`: Fires only for entities.
 * `AttachCapabilityEvent.TileEntity`: Fires only for tile entities.